techidaily/site-youtube-help/source/_posts/in-2024-premier-collectors-list-top-shorts-for-free-online.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135369/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 1\.
+Is downloading video from YouTube illegal?

+No downloading videos from YouTube are not illegal if it is for personal use.
+It is allowed to use third-party YouTube shorts downloader to download videos where there is no copyright given to it.

+### 2\.
+Can I edit someone else's YouTube video?

+Yes, you can edit someone’s video if the creator has permitted you to do that.

 ### 3\.
 What is the best video editor for free?

 If you are looking for the best video editor for free then the most obvious choice would be Wondershare Filmora.
 It has the finest video editing functions and rich filter effects to deliver outstanding video content ever.